-This will be a retrospective chart review involving charts of patients with glioblastoma treated at VGH between 2010-2014.
-We will create a database to register basic patient demographics, treatment protocols and outcome.
-Specific to our study, we will also classify the tumors by classic histologic description and grading as well as new cutting edge diagnostic molecular and genetic analysis.
+This is a retrospective chart review involving charts of patients with glioblastoma treated at VGH from 2010-2014.
+We have created a database to register basic patient demographics, treatment protocols and outcome.
+Specific to our study, we classified the tumors by classic histologic description and grading as well as new cutting edge diagnostic molecular and genetic analysis.

-Based on this database, we will then stratify the patients into outcome categories based on classical grading and newer molecular markers.
+Based on this database, we will stratify the patients into outcome categories based on classical grading and newer molecular markers.
 A statistical analysis of this data will then be conducted in order to compare the predictive value of these classic histologic methods with the newer methods for patient outcomes.

-Quinn Parker is a summer student who has obtained UBC SSRP funding for the summer.
+Quinn Parker was a summer student who had obtained UBC SSRP funding for the summer.
+The chart review has been completed, and we await statistical analysis.

-3. Perioperative Quality of Life in Patients with Cushing's Disease - PI: Dr. Akagami, new study this quarter
+3. Perioperative Quality of Life in Patients with Cushing's Disease - PI: Dr. Akagami